VIDEO: Cosmonauts Slice Spacecraft For Clues To Cause Of Mysterious Hole

 "In what is perhaps another first for the Russian space program, a cosmonaut has just unsheathed a large knife and stabbed his spacecraft," wrote Moscow-based space journalist Matthew Bodner on Twitter.

-Eventually, the cosmonauts found the location of the sealed hole, and took samples of the epoxy, which will be brought to Earth for analysis, according to Space.com.
+Eventually, the cosmonauts found the location of the sealed hole and took samples of the epoxy, which will be brought to Earth for analysis, according to Space.com.

 George Washington University space policy expert John Logsdon told NPR in September that there is "a kind of generalized concern about the decline of quality control in Russian space industry in recent years."